georgian-io/genai-bootcamp/README.md

 ## Resources

-* [GenAI Interface Cookiecutter](https://github.com/rodrigo-georgian/genai-interface-cookiecutter): A cookie cutter template for you to start off with a basic UI using streamlit!
+* [GenAI Interface Cookiecutter](https://github.com/rodrigo-georgian/genai-interface-cookiecutter): A cookie cutter template for you to start off with a basic UI using streamlit.
-* [Georgian AI Library (GAL)](https://github.com/georgian-io/GAL): Our public repository of knowledge on all kinds of AI things!
+* [Georgian AI Library (GAL)](https://github.com/georgian-io/GAL): Our library containing overviews of AI techniques.

 [[Back to top]](#)# t-cot